Partner – Orkes – NPI EA (cat=Spring)

 1. Overview

-In this tutorial, we will cover three different pattern types that can be applied in switch statements.
+In this tutorial, we’ll cover how we can use pattern matching in switch.
 We’ll also explore some switch specifics, like covering all values, ordering subclasses, and handling null values.

 2. Switch Statement

-We use switch in Java to transfer control to one of the several predefined case statements.
-Which statement gets selected depends on the value of the switch selector expression.
+We use switch in Java as a control-flow statement to transfer control to one of the several predefined case statements.
+The switch statement matches the case label depending on the value of the selector expression.

 In the earlier versions of Java, the selector expression had to be a number, a string, or a constant.
 Also, the case labels could only contain constants: